SDFIdk/vanda_hydrometry_data/README.md

 The application is a command line application that upon execution connects to DMP Vanda API, retrieves data as configured in the command line parameters and saves the data in the database or displays it if necessary.

 DMP and DB connections are configured in the  _application.properties_ file.
+The database DAO queries are based on Postgresql (with Postgis extension) database.

 ## Usage
 This section shows the operations and parameters that can be used with the application.
 In order to run the application from the command line (console) use this command: